deniitooou/deniitooou/README.md

 **🐱 My GitHub Data**

-> 🏆 34,025 Contributions in the Year 2022
+> 🏆 241 Contributions in the Year 2022
  >
-> 📦 10.9 MB Used in GitHub's Storage
+> 📦 2.9 MB Used in GitHub's Storage
  >
-> 🚫 Not Opted to Hire
+> 📜 8 Public Repositories
  >
-> 📜 255 Public Repositories
- >
-> 🔑 0 Private Repositories
+> 🔑 2 Private Repositories
  >
 **I'm an Early 🐤**